Education Admin, Fndns & Psych (EDUA)

 Equiv To: EDUA 5481

 A field-based counselling situation for students to apply counselling skills under qualified professionals in the field, and supported by university instructors.
 This course is evaluated on a pass/fail basis.
 Enrolment limited.
-Not to be held with EDUA 5491.
+May not be held with EDUA 5491.

 PR/CR: A minimum grade of C is required unless otherwise indicated.